rcherrueau/execo/doc/userguide.rst

 The planning module has several possibilities and modes, see its documentation for further reference.

+.. admonition:: TODO

+                example with TaktukRemote (similar as a Remote, but using Taktuk under the hood, for scaling to huge number of remote nodes)

 Compare ChainPut and parallel scp performances on many hosts on Grid5000
 ------------------------------------------------------------------------